Terms & Conditions

 - You must be aware of the financial aid penalties for drug sale and possession convictions.

 - Classes taken for audit are not eligible for financial assistance and do not count toward enrollment for purposes of financial assistance.

-- Washington State Need Grant recipients must meet the five conditions of the award before funds are disbursed.
+- Washington State Need Grant recipients must meet the conditions of the award before funds are disbursed.